proycon/lexmatch/README.md

 bad     3488    3491
 ```

-Unlike before, you will find the items are now returned in reading order.
+Unlike before, you will find the matches are now returned in reading order.

 When using ``--tokens`` we rely on whitespace and punctuation to delimit
 tokens.
 This does not work for languages such as Chinese, Japanese and Korean